Join me on an El Paso to Phoenix road trip!

 There is nothing better than hitting the open road with all of its possibilities.

 And this trip was one for the record books.
 It was hot, sunny, and the gorgeous southwest landscape couldn't be beat.
 We hit sooo many fun destinations along the way, too.
 And I can't wait to share them with you so you can plan your own southwest road trip!

 This was my first trip through the southwest, and it surpassed all my expectations!

-We flew into El Paso, where we rented a car before starting our road trip.
-It’s about 430 miles, or just about six and a half hours, to drive from El Paso to Phoenix.
-That’s a long drive for one day, although we broke up our trip over a few days.
+We flew into El Paso, where we rented an SUV before starting our road trip.
+It's about 430 miles, or just about six and a half hours, to drive from El Paso to Phoenix.
+That's a long drive for one day, although we broke up our trip over a few days.

-Along the way, I became obsessed with tumbleweed and cacti and listened to countless hours of podcasts (WTF with Marc Maron, Missing Richard Simmons, and Serial were faves).
+Along the way, I became obsessed with tumbleweed and cacti and listened to countless hours of podcasts (check out my fave podcasts for road trips here).
 And I had my eyes glued to the gorgeous landscape the entire time.

-Are you ready to read all about my El Paso to Phoenix road trip?
-Let’s go!
+Are you ready to read all about this El Paso to Phoenix road trip?
+Let's go!

 DAY 1: El Paso to Tucson

 Like I mentioned, we flew into El Paso International Airport.
 It's a smaller airport and a little Bob Hope / La Guardia-esque with its low ceilings.